 Mr Peacock told Radio New Zealand's Morning Report programme that while this case was extreme in terms of the degree of premeditation and global organisation, he believes similar offences are being carried out by people who are financed and organised enough.

 He says very few children who are the victims of such abuse come forward, so law enforcement agencies around the world have to be aggressive and creative in how they investigate.

 Mr Peacock says the Department of Internal Affairs unit punches above its weight in uncovering these crimes, but could do a lot more if it had more resources.

 An organisation working to eliminate child sex abuse says the crimes being committed are becoming more extreme, and the victims younger.

 The director of ECPAT, Alan Bell, says while the Department of Internal Affairs is at the forefront of efforts to crack down on internet child porn traders, it only has 13 investigators, and it needs more resources.

 Internal Affairs Minister Chris Tremain believes the department is well resourced, saying New Zealand investigators were involved in Operation Laminar two years ago which resulted in about 40 arrests internationally.

-Next story in National: CYF admits mistakes made in neglect case
+Next story in New Zealand: CYF admits mistakes made in neglect case

 Copyright © 2013, Radio New Zealand